 it is only in the past decade that he has exhibited and sold his work.
 Recent exhibition

 venues include group shows at the Danforth Museum, the Attleboro Museum,

-the Griffin Museum, Cambridge Art Association, and a one-person show
+the Griffin Museum, Cambridge Art Association, and one-person exhibits

 Alan has studied art history, drawing, sculpture, ceramics and photography